SkyTemple/c-of-time/rust/README.md

 [contribution docs](https://github.com/UsernameFodder/pmdsky-debug/blob/master/docs/contributing.md).

 For quick testing, you can also add symbols to `../symbols/custom_[region].ld`.
-See the README.md in the parent directory and the note above Updating symbol definitions and headers for more information.
+See the README.md in the parent directory and the note above "Updating symbol definitions and headers" for more information.

 ## Code size constraints